 Don’t take it personally.
-If you look at the management team for a company and it’s all people younger than you, and then you go to the interview and you feel like you’re the oldest person there, don’t fret.
+If you look at a company’s management team and it’s all young people , and then you go to the interview and you feel like you’re the oldest person there, don’t fret.

 Although you may be sensitive to your age, don’t assume others are.

-Stay optimistic and make your best effort to show them who you are, what you can contribute, and how you can help them.
+Stay optimistic and make your best effort to show them who you are, what you can contribute, and how you can help.
 If you don’t get the job, don’t assume it’s age-related.
-The key to a successful transition is to rebound from setbacks—fast—and just keep moving.
+The key to a successful transition is to rebound from setbacks—fast—and keep moving.

 Reconnect with past colleagues.
 Many mid- to later-career professionals land new opportunities as a result of reconnecting with past colleagues who can provide introductions to people they know, while vouching for the value you provided for them and will do for the new employer.

 If you feel awkward about reconnecting with someone you have not seen in a long time, get over it.
 Ninety-nine percent of the time they will be delighted to hear from you.
-Put your curiosity to work to chat with them—what they’ve been up to, what their biggest challenges are, and how you can help them.
+Put your curiosity to work—ask them what they’ve been up to, what their biggest challenges are, and how you can help.
 Be sure to let them know what you’re up to and how you are ready for your next career challenge.

 You want to join an organization where you will be seen and appreciated for who you are and the value you bring.

-Often, what we see in our career coaching company is that mid- to later-career professionals’ biggest challenge is their mindset about what is possible, more than the age issue itself.
+Often, what we see in our career coaching company is that mid- to later-career professionals’ biggest challenge is their mindset, more than the age issue itself.
 Take time to figure out what you want from this next chapter.
 Get, as one of our clients called it, well-dressed for the change, and go for it.
 You are more than equipped to reach your goals.

 If you need help with your career transition, we’d be happy to help you clarify your goals, tame your mindset, and move towards that outcome.
 Sign up for our free intro session.